 Updated: 26-05-2025

 Tomatoes are one of the widely grown fruits.
+We use tomatoes in our daily dishes in all seasons.

 Whether eaten raw or cooked, tomatoes have many highly valued health benefits.
+Explore

 How do antioxidants in tomatoes help in healing?